Homogenization of the Navier-Stokes equations in perforated domains in the inviscid limit

 Furthermore,

 \item For all $\varphi \in H_0^1(\Omega_\eps)$

 \end{enumerate} \end{lem}

-\begin{proof} \emph{Step 1: Pointwise estimates and proof of \ref{item:infty}}
+\begin{proof} \emph{Step 1: Pointwise estimates and proof of \ref{item:infty}.}

-The estimates on $C_i^\eps$ follow immediately from the definition of $w^\eps,q^\eps$ and scaling considerations.
+The estimates on $C_i^\eps$ follow immediately from standard decay estimates for the Stokes equations in exterior domains (cf. \cite[Theorem V.3.2]{Galdi11}) applied to $(w_k, q_k)$ from \eqref{w_k} and the definition of $w^\eps,q^\eps$ through rescaling on $C_i^\eps$.
 Consequently, the estimates on $D_i^\eps$ are deduced from the estimates on $\partial D_i^\eps$ and standard regularity theory for the Stokes equations.